 “Please let your Sales Manager know what a great response we get from our salesman on all our heat exchanger needs.
 He was at the Plant yesterday morning and quickly got the ball rolling on this repair.
 You guys have a great team on getting these quotes out and making repairs.
 Thanks to all for a great service.
 I deal with a lot of Companies that talk good service, but very few deliver.”

 Thank you and your company very much for your support on this project and please pass along our thanks to the crew that performed the cleaning here on site.
 Their work has provided a great improvement in the cooling capability of the 3 hydrogen coolers.
 And the crew was a pleasure to work with.
-Their professionalism, experience and patience through our set up delays was greatly appreciated. “
+Their professionalism, experience, and patience through our set up delays were greatly appreciated.”

 Thank you very much to you and your team for helping us get our coolers back to cooling the way they should.
 And please pass along our thanks to the team that was out here for this work.
 They were very professional and great to work with.
 They are welcome back at our site any time.”